vkosuri/chatterbot-tricks/README.md

-## Pull Requests are most welcome!!
+## Tricks are most welcome, submit a pull request!!